marijnh/Eloquent-JavaScript/18_http.md

 content.

 When a form is submitted, a `"submit"` event is fired on it.
-A JavaScript handler can call `preventDefault` on that event to prevent the submission from happening.
+A JavaScript handler can call `preventDefault` on that event to disable the browser's default behavior.
 Form field elements may also occur outside of a form tag.

 When the user has selected a file from their local file system in a